Root operators, root groups and retractions: Definition of root operators

 A combinatorial gallery where all $c_i$ are alcoves is an ordinary gallery of alcoves where in addition a start and end vertex as well as for each pair of consecutive alcoves a shared codimension one face is specified.
-Such a codimension one face is unique in case that $c_i\neq c_{i-1}$.

 \begin{notation} Let $\gamma=\left(p_0\subset c_0\supset \cdots c_l\supset p_{l+1} \right)$ be a combinatorial gallery of type $\gamma_\lambda$ that starts in the origin and ends in a co-character $\nu\preceq\lambda$, i.e. $\gamma\in\Gamma(\gamma_\lambda, \nu)$.
 Let $\alpha$ be a simple root, and define $m\in\Z$ to be minimal such that there exists $q$ with $p_q$ contained in the hyperplane $H_{\alpha, m}$.
 Note that $m\leq 0$ as $p_0$ is the origin.